 I'd say that the degree and the learning have become an intrinsic part of my life.
 It's just something that I generally do now on a daily basis, I pick a textbook, I read or I do a little bit of writing.

 I'd just say jump in, you know, really go for it.

 Is helping people in your DNA?
 Whether you want to create an impact on one individual’s life or the lives of many, a rewarding and fulfilling career awaits in the social and community sphere.

 Our degrees in social work are a rigorous grounding and a pathway to professional registration and high job growth areas in social work, human services, social policy and analysis, counselling, or research.

 With an emphasis on social justice and human rights, our Bachelor of Community Welfare graduates are equipped with 400 hours of supervised on-the-job training and strong practical foundations for work in the human services sector.

 Why choose Social Work and Community Welfare at Southern Cross University?
-We're rated No.1 in Australia for learning resources in humanities and social sciences, and No.1 for student support and learning resources in social work (Good Universities Guide 2020).
+We're rated 5 stars for learning resources, skills development and overall experience in humanities and social sciences (Good Universities Guide 2022).